 Registered nurses must complete 51 college-level credits including specific pre-nursing courses prior to enrollment in the master’s program.
 (Students may apply prior to completing the courses, with a plan to complete all pre-requisites prior to matriculation.
 Please call for more specific information.)

 Applicants must meet admissions requirements of the University’s Graduate School as well as the School of Nursing’s requirements for master’s applicants.
 Due to course sequencing, RN-MSN applicants are only admitted for fall term matriculation.

-Registered nurse applicants will complete the integrated online Graduate School/MSN Application, which requires competitive scores on the Graduate Record Exam (GRE), and a minimum GPA of 3.0 on a 4.0 scale (using only courses that comprise the 51 pre-requisite course credits) is expected.
+Registered nurse applicants will complete the integrated online Graduate School/MSN Application, having a minimum GPA of 3.0 on a 4.0 scale (using only courses that comprise the 51 pre-requisite course credits) is expected.
 Additionally, applicants must also have minimally one year clinical experience as a Registered Nurse prior to enrollment.

 The pre-requisite academic courses (51 college-level credits) which follow may be taken at any accredited college or university.